Ph.D. University of California, Santa Cruz, History of Consciousness (1991)

 Visual Politics: Theories and Spectacles (Working Title)

 Romand Coles, Mark Reinhardt, George Shulman, eds.
-Radical Future Pasts: Untimely Essays in Political Theory, University of Kentucky Press (under contract and forthcoming 2013/2014)
+Radical Future Pasts: Untimely Essays in Political Theory, University of Kentucky Press (spring 2014)

 Who Speaks for Margaret Garner?, University of Minnesota Press (2010)